chadwhitacre/openpath/_posts/2024-04-04-a-vision-for-software-commons.md

 companies, Open Source is about cost savings and brand equity.
 That's fine.
 For humans, Open Source is about autonomy, creativity, and free-spirited collaboration within a welcoming community.
-It's wonderful when companies employ maintainers, _and_ we need to sustain a significant indy maintainer contingent in the Open Source community.
+It's wonderful when companies employ maintainers, _and_ we need to sustain a significant indie maintainer contingent in the Open Source community.
 We need to fix the XKCD pic with many more small blocks, not one big one.